uc-cdis/gen3.org/content/docs/dev/introduction.md

 # Output information about the `gen3` command
 gen3 help
 ```

+You'll want to learn a lot more about basic Kubernetes commands in order to
+interact with the services running in your namespace.
+The Kubernetes
+documentation includes a number of [useful tutorials][k8s-tutorials].

 Once the kubernetes cluster in your dev namespace is running, you should have a
 functioning data portal at https://YOUR_USERNAME.planx-pla.net.